Tesleemoduola/Heart-Disease-Prediction-Using-Health-Indices/README.md

 ## Data Preprocessing
 Data preprocessing was done to prepare the data for modelling
 - **Handle missing values**: Ensured that all missing values in the dataset were properly addressed.
 - **Remove duplicates**: Checked for duplicate values to avoid redundancy.
-1 duplicate was found in the datasetand it was dropped
+1 duplicate was found in the dataset and it was dropped
 - **Scale numerical variables with outliers**: resting_blood_pressure, cholesterol, max_heart_rate_achieved, and thalassemia were scaled to ensure consistent scaling.